Causes of Limping in Dogs

-A dog may start limping out of the blue, following some injury you hadn't noticed.
+There are several causes of limping in dogs and it's important to carefully evaluate the situation.
+For instance, a dog may start limping out of the blue, following some injury you hadn't noticed.
 Or a limp may develop gradually over time, for example due to the onset of arthritis.
 Limping in dogs can be caused by many different things.
-The underlying cause needs to be addressed and understood, as it may be something much different than a simple sprain.
+The underlying cause needs to be addressed and understood, as it sometimes may be something much different than a simple sprain.

-When I worked at a veterinary hospital, and was often responsible for making "triage" decisions about what to do about an injured dog, we would give priority same-day appointment slots to dogs who wouldn't put weight on their injured leg.
-The most worrisome cases of limping are those where the dog refuses to put any weight on the affected limb.
+When I worked at a veterinary hospital, I was often responsible for making "triage" decisions about what to do about an injured dog.
+In the process, I would give priority same-day appointment slots to dogs who wouldn't put weight on their injured leg.
+The most urgent cases of limping are often those where the dog refuses to put any weight on the affected limb.

 Here are some steps you can follow to pinpoint the cause of limping in dogs.

 1. Inspect the limb.
 If your dog just began limping, start by carefully inspecting the affected limb.
+Don't forget to look in between the toes!
 Look for any evidence of injury such as the following:

 - Foreign objects stuck between the toes

 If you see a thorn or other foreign object stuck in the paw pad, you may get some tweezers, go to a well-lit area, and try to carefully remove it.
 Muzzle your dog for safety!
 If you suspect something is stuck, but it seems to be deep under the skin, you can immerse the foot in a mixture of Epsom salts and water, and see if that helps the foreign object to work its way out.